 - Calchas, The Problem of the Near East.
 The Fortnightly Review.
 London.
 November 1908. p.
 735. ↩︎

-- Tran. note: Reference to the 1908-1909. trial in Zagreb, where Austro-Hungarian authorities attempted to sentence 53 members of Srpska stamostalna stranka (SSS – Independent Serbian Party) to break up the Serb-Croat Coalition which held a majority in the Croatian parliament.
+- Tran. note: Reference to the 1908-1909. trial in Zagreb, where Austro-Hungarian authorities attempted to sentence 53 members of Srpska samostalna stranka (SSS – Independent Serbian Party) to break up the Serb-Croat Coalition which held a majority in the Croatian parliament.
 Even though the prosecution’s case was weak and most of the evidence inadmissible, as the main witness for the prosecution was a police agent provocateur, the 53 who were convicted to prison were only set free once the Coalition made a political alliance with Hungarian Prime Minister Héderváry.
-The backdrop of the trial was the Annexation Crisis of 1908. and the 53 were arrested on the same day that the Annexation of Bosnia and Herzegovina was announced.
+The backdrop of the trial was the Annexation Crisis of 1908 and the 53 were arrested on the same day that the Annexation of Bosnia and Herzegovina was announced.
 The Austro-Hungarian authorities wanted to show that there existed a conspiracy between the SSS and Belgrade to justify the annexation. ↩︎

 - André Cheradame particularly characterized this method and its results (L’Europe et la question d’Autriche.
 Paris.
 1901. p.X): “These alterations of the truth, systematically continued over the years, produce extraordinary results.” ↩︎